funcompbio/assignment-4/README.md

 $ python src/dinuc.py HBB.fa A A
 ```

 for the `AA` dinucleotide.
+Note that the `main()` function in the `src/dinuc.py`
+file should take its arguments in this same order to enable the autograding
-Your assignment repo should have the following files:
+tool to correctly evaluate your program.
+Your assignment repo should have the
+following files:

   1. This `README.md` file.
   2. The `src` directory with the initial files of the assignment repo.